Your Guide to Moving to Seattle

 South Lake Union

-Home to Amazon’s urban campus, South Lake Union has densified faster than any other local area.
-South Lake Union has seen $668 million in infrastructure improvements, from the revamped Mercer Street to a new streetcar line and upgraded parks.
-The median home value in the area is $576,057, and the average rent is $2,423/mo.
+Home to Amazon’s urban campus, South Lake Union has seen $668 million in infrastructure improvements in recent years, from the revamped Mercer Street to a new streetcar line and upgraded parks.
+The median home value in the neighborhood is $625,597, but the vast majority of residents rent their homes.
+Average rents run $1,889.

 In the Greater Seattle Metro Area:

 Ten miles from Seattle and across Lake Washington sits the fast-growing Seattle suburb of Bellevue.
-You won’t find any cost savings here: Bellevue’s median home price is a whopping $998,000.
-But the lure of an A+ school system and jobs at companies like Microsoft, Boeing, and T-Mobile, keeps the population of 145,300, growing at 1.8% each year.
+You won’t find any cost savings here: Bellevue’s median home price is a whopping $737,000.
+But the lure of an A+ school system and jobs at companies like Microsoft, Boeing, and T-Mobile, keeps the population of 142,242 growing.
 Locals love the Bellevue Arts Museum (or BAM) and the Mercer Slough Park, a huge 320-acre downtown wetland.
-The average rent in Bellvue is $2,234/mo.
+The average rent in Bellevue is $1,855/mo.

-A mere 15 miles east of Seattle, Redmond holds almost 60,000 people and is lovingly known as the “Bicycle Capital of the Northwest.”
+A mere 15 miles east of Seattle, Redmond is home to 63,197 people and is lovingly known as the “Bicycle Capital of the Northwest.”
 Since 1939, this Seattle suburb has held the nation’s oldest bike race.
 When not biking, Redmond locals enjoy the 29 miles of developed trails, and the 31 developed and 14 undeveloped parks spanning more than 1,345 acres.
-Microsoft and Nintendo are headquartered there too, contributing to its median home list price of $814,990.
-The average rent in the area is $2,099/mo.
+Microsoft and Nintendo are headquartered there too, contributing to its median home list price of $631,700.
+The average rent in the area is $2,183/mo.

 Living in Seattle: The fun part